Blog

 Services Covered Through DOL OWCP FECA Home Health Benefits

-• Skilled nursing visits — Wound assessment, dressing changes, wound VAC management, medication administration, post-surgical monitoring, vital signs, and clinical documentation for OWCP case managers
+• Skilled nursing visits — Wound assessment, dressing changes, wound VAC management, medication administration, post-surgical monitoring, vital signs, and clinical documentation for OWCP case managers.

-• Wound care and wound VAC management — For federal workers recovering from traumatic injuries, surgeries, or complications requiring advanced wound care at home
+• Wound care and wound VAC management — For federal workers recovering from traumatic injuries, surgeries, or complications requiring advanced wound care at home.

-• IV therapy and specialty infusions — Intravenous antibiotic therapy, hydration, and other physician-ordered infusion services administered in the home
+• IV therapy and specialty infusions — Intravenous antibiotic therapy, hydration, and other physician-ordered infusion services administered in the home.

-• Feeding tube management — Enteral nutrition management and tube care for patients requiring nutritional support
+• Feeding tube management — Enteral nutrition management and tube care for patients requiring nutritional support during recovery.

-• Medication management — Medication reconciliation, administration, and compliance monitoring by skilled nursing staff
+• Medication management — Medication reconciliation, administration, and compliance monitoring by skilled nursing staff.

-• Ostomy care — Stoma care, education, and management for patients with colostomies or other ostomies resulting from injury or surgery
+• Ostomy care — Stoma care, education, and management for patients with colostomies or other ostomies resulting from injury or surgery.

-• Personal care and activities of daily living — Bathing assistance, dressing, grooming, and mobility support provided by trained CNAs and HHAs under RN supervision
+• Personal care and activities of daily living — Bathing assistance, dressing, grooming, and mobility support provided by trained CNAs and HHAs under RN supervision.

-• 24-hour and live-in care — Around-the-clock care for injured federal workers who require continuous supervision or assistance during recovery
+• 24-hour and live-in care — Around-the-clock care for injured federal workers who require continuous supervision or assistance during recovery.

-• Respite care — Relief for family members who are serving as primary caregivers for an injured federal employee at home
+• Respite care — Relief for family members who are serving as primary caregivers for an injured federal employee at home.

-• Transitional care and hospital discharge planning — Coordinated discharge from facilities like Huguley Medical Center or AdventHealth Burleson to home-based recovery with continuous skilled nursing oversight
+• Transitional care and hospital discharge planning — Coordinated discharge from facilities like Huguley Medical Center or AdventHealth Burleson to home-based recovery with continuous skilled nursing oversight.

 How DOL OWCP FECA Home Health Authorization Works